ViTAE-Transformer/SAMRS/README.md

 ## Citation

-If you find SAMRS helpful, please consider giving this repo a star:star: and citing:
+If you find SAMRS helpful, please consider giving this repo a ⭐ and citing:

 ```
 @inproceedings{SAMRS,